 As with parents at home, our beginning with babies starts with bonding, the process of establishing basic trust between the “educarer” and the infant.
 This bonding can be seen in the way children are closely held while fed, diapered, rocked, nuzzled, and tucked in for naps.
 As they grow, infants begin their quest for independence which is fostered as much as safely possible by the teachers and environment.
 We allow the time needed for practice in crawling, walking, and climbing.
 Children in these classes also experience creative art and sensory activities.
 The curriculum focuses on fostering and facilitating their developing social skills, emerging language skills, and self help skills.
 Care reports are sent home daily to apprise you of your child’s day.

 In this area, lesson plan selections include listening and talking (group time), physical development, creative expression activities (art and dramatic play), blocks, and activities from the world around us (science, sensory, math, and cooking).
 Language comprehension and usage, coupled with the understanding of social skills and religious values, makes an outstanding child-oriented daily learning experience.
-Class pets, music, and occasional field trips all add an exciting dimension.
+Class pets, music, and extra curricular activities all add an exciting dimension.
 Care reports are sent home daily.

 Our philosophy regarding discipline techniques is to help the children learn to control their actions and be responsible for those actions.
 Each child is told they have a choice in how they behave and warnings are given along with the consequence if the behavior continues.
 The children are given a verbal warning and told that they have a choice, they can choose to follow the rules or a particular consequence will take place.
 The teacher will ask the child to “think about” how they can do something differently before going back into the activities.
 Positive reinforcement and redirection of a child’s interest is more effective than a negative approach or “battle of wills.”
 Different classroom management techniques are used in each classroom to help children know when to “slow down” and re-think their behavior before they can continue with their learning.
 If a behavior problem persists, a conference may be necessary to help provide consistency between home and school.
 A conference may be scheduled for any reason by contacting the CDC Office or your child’s teacher.